What is PrEP?

 The benefits of taking PrEP

-If taken correctly, it means that you do not need to worry about the HIV status of your partner.
+PrEP is taken to protect you from HIV.
+If taken correctly, it means that you don’t need to worry about the HIV status of your partner.

 Where to get PrEP?

+PrEP is available free of charge on the NHS in England and is provided free of charge by sexual health clinics.
 Please contact your local clinic to arrange an appointment on 0300 330 1122 for Teesside and Northern Lincolnshire, 0300 303 8565 for Oldham, Bury and Rochdale, or 0300 247 0020 for Cheshire West and Chester.